 An article from The Globe and Mail reports that the Squamish First Nation has now opted to delay a vote on greenlighting the Woodfibre LNG project to the fall of 2015.
 The same article mentions that the launch date for Woodfibre LNG has been postponed to 2018.

 Byng Giraud, Woodfibre LNG vice president of corporate affairs, remains optimistic; he is quoted in a Georgia Straight article as saying he expects the project to be in “heavy construction” around 2017.
-He adds that the original timeline of going into operation in early 2017 is “probably not achievable,” but that the company still aims to obtain the required environmental assessment certificate and make a FID before the end of 2015.
+He adds that the original timeline of going into operation in early 2017 is “probably not achievable,” but that the company still aims to obtain the required environmental assessment certificate and make an FID before the end of 2015.

 According to the Woodfibre LNG corporate website, the project will create more than 650 jobs per year during a two year construction and retrofitting period, and approximately 100 full time jobs (in shifts) for more than 25 years, including office administration positions in Squamish and Vancouver.
 This job creation, as well as commercial tax income to the District of Squamish, are considered the main economic incentives to the area from the Woodbridge LNG project.
 The population of Squamish has grown by more than 14 percent in the last decade.